brightdigit/SundialKit/README.md

 Besides networking, **SundialKit** also provides an easier reactive interface into `WatchConnectivity`.
 This includes:

-1. Various connection statues like `isReachable`, `isInstalled`, etc..
+1. Various connection statuses like `isReachable`, `isInstalled`, etc..
-2. Send messages between the iPhone and paried Apple Watch
+2. Send messages between the iPhone and paired Apple Watch
 3. Easy encoding and decoding of messages between devices into `WatchConnectivity` friendly dictionaries.

 ![Showing changes to `isReachable` using SundialKit](Assets/Reachable-Sundial.gif "Showing changes to `isReachable` using SundialKit")